Sausage and Pepperoni Pizza-Stuffed Peppers (VIDEO)

-My first version of this recipe had lovely green, yellow, and orange peppers.
-Unfortunately when I went to make it again to improve the recipe, I couldn’t find colored peppers that were the longer shape I wanted, so I had to use all red ones.
+My first version of this recipe had lovely green, yellow, and orange peppers but when I went to make it again I couldn’t find colored peppers that were the longer shape I wanted, so I had to use all red ones.
 But by all means, if you find large peppers that are different colors definitely use them.

 How to Make Low-Carb Sausage and Pepperoni Pizza-Stuffed Peppers:

 (Scroll down for complete printable recipe plus nutritional information.)

 - First let’s make the stuffing mixture.
 Heat a little olive oil in a large frying pan and brown the sausage well, breaking apart as it cooks.
 (I use a potato masher (affiliate link) to break apart the meat; don’t laugh!)

 - When sausage is brown, push it over to cook the onions and garlic.

 - Then add the pizza sauce and simmer until the sauce has cooked down a lot; the mixture should be barely wet.
 (Look for the lowest-sugar sauce you can find.)